Security-Onion-Solutions/securityonion-docs/jupyter.rst

 **Create Jupyter User**

-As a best practice, we'll want to create a dedicated Jupyter notebook user inside of Kibana that will only have read-only access to the data inside of Elasticsearch.
-In Kibana, navigate to Stack Management -> Users and create the user with appropriate permissions:
+As a best practice, we'll want to create a dedicated Jupyter notebook user inside of :ref:`kibana` that will only have read-only access to the data inside of :ref:`elasticsearch`.
+In :ref:`kibana`, navigate to Stack Management -> Users and create the user with appropriate permissions:

 .. image:: https://user-images.githubusercontent.com/16829864/144250356-ed1ccfd7-d312-48e1-875d-92c9717b4145.png
   :target:  https://user-images.githubusercontent.com/16829864/144250356-ed1ccfd7-d312-48e1-875d-92c9717b4145.png

 **Security Onion Firewall**

-In order to allow network-based access to the Elasticsearch instance within Security Onion, we'll need to ensure there is an exception for the host-based firewall.
+In order to allow network-based access to :ref:`elasticsearch`, we'll need to ensure there is an exception for the host-based firewall.
 We'll use the :ref:`so-allow` utility to configure this exception:

 ::

   sudo so-allow

-We'll choose the ``e`` option for the Elasticsearch REST API and provide our IP address(es) for which we could like to add an exception.
-Once complete, we should be able to reach the Elasticsearch instance.
+We'll choose the ``e`` option for the :ref:`elasticsearch` REST API and provide our IP address(es) for which we could like to add an exception.
+Once complete, we should be able to reach the :ref:`elasticsearch` instance.
 We can confirm connectivity using tools like curl, or Powershell's Test-NetConnection.

 Jupyter Notebook
 ----------------